 One of the hot topics in the retail industry in recent decades has been developing statistical models for site selection.
-Some healthcare organizations have considered adopting this practice, but is it really needed?
+Some healthcare organizations have adopted this practice, but is it really needed?

 Consider this: the rise of new convenient care options and a growing “consumer” mentality to healthcare means that “if you build it they will come” is no longer a guarantee for all types of healthcare facilities.

 In the past, most patients relied on traditional health systems to access care, largely because other options did not exist.
-Healthcare providers could pick the real estate option that was best for them and patients had no choice but to follow.
+Healthcare providers could pick the real estate option that was best for them, typically on a hospital campus, and patients had no choice but to follow.

 But today, consumers have a choice and can pick convenience over loyalty.
 In the minds of many consumers, why drive 20 minutes to get a flu test when a retail-style clinic or urgent care clinic 5 minutes away can provide the same thing?